kddubey/cappr/docs/source/examples.rst

 Also see the `Usage <https://github.com/kddubey/cappr/tree/main#usage>`_ section in the repo README.

-For fully worked out examples, see the `demos in the repo
+For examples of fully worked out tasks, see the `demos in the repo
 <https://github.com/kddubey/cappr/tree/main/demos>`_.